Diseases & Conditions

 The posterior cruciate ligament (PCL) is located inside the knee, just behind the anterior cruciate ligament (ACL).
 It is one of several ligaments that connect the femur (thighbone) to the tibia (shinbone).
 The posterior cruciate ligament keeps the tibia from moving backward with relation to the thigh bone.

 An injury to the posterior cruciate ligament requires a powerful force.
 A common cause of injury is a bent knee hitting a dashboard in a car accident or a football player falling on a knee that is bent.
 Additionally, damage to the PCL can result from a severe twisting injury or contact injury during sport

-Two bones meet to form your knee joint: the femur (thighbone), the tibia (shinbone), and the patella (kneecap).
+Three bones meet to form your knee joint: the femur (thighbone), the tibia (shinbone), and the patella (kneecap).
 The kneecap sits in front of the joint to provide some protection.

 Bones are connected to other bones by ligaments.
 There are four primary ligaments in your knee.
 They act like strong ropes to hold the bones together and keep your knee stable.

 Collateral ligaments.
 These are found on the sides of your knee.
 The medial collateral ligament is on the inside, and the lateral collateral ligament is on the outside.
 They control the side to side motion of your knee and brace it against unusual movement.

 Cruciate ligaments.
 These are found inside your knee joint.
 They cross each other to form an X (or cross), with the anterior cruciate ligament in front and the posterior cruciate ligament in back.
 The cruciate ligaments control the front and back motion of your knee.

 The posterior cruciate ligament keeps the shinbone from moving backward too far.
 It is stronger than the anterior cruciate ligament and is injured far less often.
 The posterior cruciate ligament has two parts, which blend into one structure about the size of a person's little finger.